Who is Korea’s most famous animal? Who are the most famous animals of Korean’s traditions, folk tales, and legends?

 South Korea’s national bird is the magpie:

-North Korea’s national animal is the Chollima, the mystical magical “thousand-mile horse” of Chinese legend, said to be so powerful that no person could ride it:
+North Korea’s national animal is the Chollima, the mystical magical “thousand-mile horse” of ancient legend, said to be so powerful that no person could ride it:

 What other famous animals do you know of?
 Help us lengthen the list, and celebrate animals of every sort.
 Please feel free to post examples of famous local animals, introduce your pet, or tell us a story of the adventures of Korean animals, celebrated throughout the ages.